-Hands down, the most searched item on any fitness website is “how to get rid of belly fat” or any iteration of that phrase you can conjur up.
+Hands down, the most searched item on any fitness website is “how to get rid of belly fat” or any iteration of that phrase you can conjure up.
 So apparently, you aren’t the only one with this concern.
 Unfortunately, most of the quick-fix answers given to this problem are, at best, less than straight-forward and, at worst, all-out lies.
 With titles like: “4 Moves to Rid of Belly Fat in 4 Days” or “Shrink Your Muffin Top By Sunday,” it’s no wonder people remain frustrated and waistlines continue to expand.
 So if it’s a quick fix you were hoping for, you can stop reading now.
-If it’s real, long-lasting change you want, then read on for our 28 Day Belly Fat Blast Challenge!
+If it’s real, long-lasting change you want, then read on for our 28-Day Belly Fat Blast Challenge!

 First, let’s get one thing straight: there are no quick fixes to get rid of belly fat.

 It’s frustrating.
 You think you have so many healthy habits, and yet it won’t go away.

 It’s unattractive.
 The fun summer outfits on magazine models and store mannequins don’t look nearly as cute when there’s a real, human body involved with a waistline bigger than 22 inches.
 And a bikini?
 Forget about it!